HealthPartners Institute is coordinating many research and education initiatives in response to the COVID-19 pandemic.

 A list of our publications about COVID-19 related research and education can be found on our Knowledge Exchange site.

-Find out more about our work related to COVID-19, such as the public health and economic benefits of wearing masks, and how the pandemic has negatively impacted childhood vaccinations, in our news releases and news clips.
+Find out more about our work related to COVID-19, such as the public health and economic benefits of wearing masks, and how the pandemic has negatively impacted childhood vaccinations, in our news releases.